kdoore/1335GitBook/project-3-main-tab.md

    //logic for other cases

      default:
-        println("no pattern selected");
-     break;
+        currentPattern = pattern0; //let eraser be default pattern break;

 } // end of switch-case structure

-//set color of pattern here
+//set color of pattern here see Project 3 - Pattern and Color Logic page for details

 curPattern.display(mouseX, mouseY);   //draw current pattern at mouse position }//end drawPattern function